Seattle Transit Measure (STM) 2024 Annual Report

 Research for Better Service

-Seattle is actively improving its transit system with increased funding and a focus on safety, reliability, and accessibility.
-The STM program's funding for capital projects has increased from $3 million to over $15 million per year.
-This boost allows us to enhance transit lanes and make important improvements across the city.
+Seattle is actively improving its transit infrastructure with more STM funding dedicated to capital investments focused on improving transit safety, reliability, and accessibility.
+The STM program's spending authority for capital projects has increased from $3 million to $16.4 million per year per direction from City Council.
+This increase in allowable transit capital spending means SDOT can further enhance transit lanes and make important improvements across the city.

 Key Focus Areas